oracle-livelabs/analytics-ai/modern-data-warehouse/connect-to-odi/connect-to-odi-v3.md

 	</copy>
 	```

-5. In the ODI node, move the wallet file to the Oracle folder from the OPC folder, as follows:
+5. In the ODI node, move the wallet file from the OPC folder to the Oracle folder with the following command:

 	```bash
 	<copy>